XIMDEX/xcms/install/XIMDEX_installation_guidelines.md

 	```

-11. Open Ximdex with your browser to end the installation (http://HOST/myximdex)
+11. Open Ximdex with your browser to end the configuration (http://HOST/myximdex)